sourcegraph/about/content/blogposts/2023/incident-draft.md

 ### Background

 Sourcegraph experienced a security incident on August 30, 2023 where a malicious actor used a leaked admin access token in our public Sourcegraph instance at Sourcegraph.com.
-The malicious external user used their privileges to increase API rate limits for users.
+The malicious external user used their privileges to increase API rate limits for a small number of users.

 On August 30, 2023 our team noticed a significant increase in API usage and began investigating the cause.